wheresvic/mongoose-field-encryption/README.md

 From the mongoose documentation: _Note that findAndUpdate/Remove do not execute any hooks or validation before making the change in the database.
 If you need hooks and validation, first query for the document and then save it._

 Also note that if you manually set the value `__enc_` prefix field to true then the encryption is not run on the corresponding field and this may result in the plaintext value being stored in the db.

+### Required options

+- `fields`: an array list of the required fields
+- `secret`: a string cipher which is used to encrypt the data (don't lose this!)

 ### Static methods